raghavmallampalli/Ubuntu_setup_scripts/README.md

 ### Setting up SimpleScreenRecorder:
 * Add to startup applications:  simplescreenrecorder --start-hidden
 * Configure SSR as below

  ![Page 1 of setup](config_files/ssr_1.png?raw=true "Screenshot 1")
  ![Page 2 of setup](config_files/ssr_2.png?raw=true "Screenshot 2")

 ## command_line_utilities
 Installs CLI programs and scripts that I find useful.
+Clean the ~.bash_aliases file of unused aliases if you do not run this script.

 ## wine_playonlinux_musicbee
 Installs WINE, PlayOnLinux and attempts to correctly install MusicBee, a Windows music player.
 High failure rate.

-## known bugs/failures/shortcomings:
+## Known bugs/failures/shortcomings:
-* pip3 installation of jupyter-lab occasionally fails (end of [basic.sh](basic.sh))

 ### Ubuntu 20.04
-* bat does not work
+* bat installation does not work
 * ripgrep does not install
 * vivaldi package not out
 * inkspace not out
-* ros out on 23rd May 2020
+* ros noetic installation not configured